Bac Ha Vietnam, what to do and what to visit?

 Ban Pho or Pho village

 Located four kilometres from Bac Ha, the Pho village of the Hmong invites you to taste its famous corn alcohol, its first speciality known for a particular taste.
 Take the time to visit a local family who will surprise you with a friendly exchange.
-Immediately upon arrival, immerse yourself in a pleasant smell of corn that smells all over the kitchen.
+Immediately upon arrival, immerse yourself in a pleasant smell of corn that wafts all over the kitchen.

 It is here that we make, according to the traditional Hmong method, corn alcohol which is prized in particular in the weekly Bac Ha and Can Cau markets.